FlorentinZorca/async-document.write/README.md

 One solution for this problem is to intercept document.write calls and process them asynchronously, while still preserving their intended destination position.

 ## Dependencies
-This lib need JQuery for the comfort of loading scripts.
+This lib needs JQuery for the comfort of loading external scripts asynchronously.
 A future version might get rid of this dependency.

 ## Compatibility
-This lib was tested with JQuery 1.7.2.
+Tested with JQuery 1.7.1 and JQuery 1.7.2.

 ## Source code
 The human readable working source code is async-document.write.js.